 All levels are welcome, including beginners, rusty returners and experienced painters.
 However, Faster Friday groups are only for experienced and confident painters already very familiar with Ella’s approach and methods.

 Workshops run 10am to 4pm in a light, warm, private studio in York Avenue, Headington, Oxford, with all materials, equipment and refreshments included, and easy parking right outside.

 Constructive and generous feedback and dialogue, tailored to your aims and experience.

-Input about working through the highs and lows of developing a coherent body of work and taking your work to the next level, wherever you’re starting from.
+Input about managing the highs and lows of developing your painting, and taking your work to the next level, wherever you start from.

-Tutor with over nineteen years' teaching experience, including as Visiting Lecturer in Life Drawing at Winchester School of Art in 2011.
+Tutor with twenty years' teaching experience, including as Visiting Lecturer in Life Drawing at Winchester School of Art in 2011.

 Taster days: you can sometimes take a single, one-off workshop if there's a spare seat left somewhere.
 Taster days can be arranged from September onwards for Term 1 and from January onwards for Term 2.

 To hear about future courses, please join the mailing list and tick the box for Headington classes.

 Observation to Abstraction is not suitable for people who’d prefer to copy photographs, tutor demonstrations or the work of well-known artists.